MohitAspDotNet/SalesAndQuantityDashboard/README.md

 # SalesAndQuantityDashboard
-Created Dashboard for Company Hiring Challange using JS, CSS, Canvas.js and HTML
+Created Dashboard for Company Hiring Challenge using JS, CSS, Canvas.js and HTML

-Steps to Run: Download Repo on your Computer and open Challange. html with any browser.
+Steps to Run: Download Repo on your Computer and open Challenge.html with any browser.